-When it comes to identifying a successful portfolio manager, certain skills and traits appear more closely linked that others.
-One of the key characteristics is the ability to understand and play by the rules of probability, letting winning positions run whilst trimming and closing losing positions.
+One of the key characteristics in successful portfolio management is the ability to understand and play by the rules of probability, by running winning positions and cutting losing positions.

-In this paper, we use our Peer Group Database of institutional investor decisions to explore why some portfolio managers don’t run their winning positions and cut their losing positions; indeed these portfolio managers do the opposite, to the detriment of performance and alpha.
+In our research paper, we examined our database of transaction level data to explore why portfolio managers don’t run their winning positions and cut their losing positions.

 Download the full study to learn more about how we go about identifying investment skill or contact us to learn more about how we analyse portfolios and decision making to improve the investment process and help select skilful portfolio managers.